Are you looking to start blogging? Well, you’ve come to the right place.

 They do carry many of the same features, but Weebly appears to have a slightly more user-friendly feature menu.
 However, with that said, I think managing the site from the backend isn’t as seamless as Wix, but still good in its own right.

 Also, just like Wix, the platform uses apps to add different features and functions to your site, such as social sharing.

-Being the brains behind 40 million active websites, Weebly know a thing or two about blogs, and it’s evident in the pains the developers have clearly gone to in making the platform as user friendly as possible.
+Being the brains behind 40 million active websites, Weebly knows a thing or two about blogs, and it’s evident in the pains the developers have clearly gone to in making the platform as user-friendly as possible.
 The added perk of ready-made landing pages, site maps and portfolios only further underline the sheer usability of the site.